NAK Novi Sad: History

 However, that was the only participation of NAK in the Yugoslav top league until 1941, when the club, after the invasion of Yugoslavia begin competing in the Hungarian league system.
 Because of this, after the liberation, the club was disbanded by the new Yugoslav authorities in 1945.

 During the period of Second World War, as Újvidéki AC, it played 3 seasons in the Hungarian Championship, between 1941 and 1944.
 In the first two seasons they made mid-table results, by finishing 12th in 1941–42, and 11th in 1942–43, however in 1943–44 they impressed by finishing in 6th place.
 The 1944–45 season was abandoned after only four match days, with UAC having played only 2 games.
-Between 1941 and 1944 they were coached by István Mészarós, a former Hungarian national team player and former US Pistoiese, Újpest FC and BSK Belgrade coach on those occasions, the 1941–42 and 1943–44 seasons, while other coaches were Milorad Ognjanov (the first 6 rounds of the 1941–44 season), Edo Plac (first half of 1942–43, first 6 rounds of 1943–44 and 1944 seasons) and Pál Horváth (second half of the 1942–43 season).
+Between 1941 and 1944 they were coached by István Mészarós, a former Hungary national team player and former US Pistoiese, Újpest FC and BSK Belgrade coach on those occasions, the 1941–42 and 1943–44 seasons, while other coaches were Milorad Ognjanov (the first 6 rounds of the 1941–44 season), Edo Plac (first half of 1942–43, first 6 rounds of 1943–44 and 1944 seasons) and Pál Horváth (second half of the 1942–43 season).
 The ethnic structure of the team was mixed.
 UAC blue and white shirt was worn at this period by Hungarians Palfi, Csillag, Takács and Hargitai, Serbs Avramović, Marjanović, Živković and Jovanović, Croat Medarić, and ethnic Germans Platz and Welker.
 However Serbs suffered forced Magyarization which included a mandatory name change, thus Serbian players played under Hungarian names: Avar, Máriás, Zsoldos, Mézes or Jánosi.